purescript-hyper/hyper/docs/goals.md

 functions in a sensible order, and it is often the case, in my experience, that misconfigured middleware takes a lot of time and effort to debug.

-The goals of this little hack is to make use of row polymorphism in PureScript to enforce correctly stacked middleware in HTTP server applications.
+The goals of this little hack, called *Hyper*, is to make use of row polymorphism and other tasty type system features in PureScript to enforce correctly stacked middleware in HTTP server applications.
 All effects of middleware should be reflected in the types to ensure that otherwise common mistakes cannot be made.
 A few examples could be:

 * Trying to consume a non-parsed request body